Provides crisis intervention, counseling, referral to community resources and, when necessary, free transportation to the Confidential Safe Shelter.

 Advocacy for people who have been harmed by others, particularly victims of crime whether reported or not.
 Provides 24-hour crisis response; domestic violence emergency shelter.
 Advocacy-based counseling, social, medical, legal, advocacy, community education; information and referral for victims of domestic violence, sexual assault, an other crimes.
 Domestic violence groups.
 Provides violence prevention education.

-Provides a confidential 24-hour crisis hotline for victims of sexual assault and crimes.
-Offers shelter for domestic violence victims in Kittitas County.
+Provides 24-hour crisis intervention for victims and survivors of sexual assault and domestic violence who are Deaf, DeafBlind or hard-of-hearing.